devpro/devpro-website/src/posts/2025-10-26-minio-distribution.md

 ## About MinIO

 MinIO is a high-performance, distributed object storage system designed for unstructured data like photos, videos, logs, backups, and container/VM images.
-Released under the GNU AGPLv3 license, it's fully compatible with the Amazon S3 API, making it a drop-in replacement for AWS S3 in private clouds, Kubernetes clusters, or edge deployments.
+It's fully compatible with the Amazon S3 API, making it a drop-in replacement for AWS S3 in private clouds, Kubernetes clusters, or edge deployments.

 Founded in 2014 by Anand Babu Periasamy, Garima Kapoor, and Harshavardhana, [MinIO, Inc.](https://www.min.io/about) remains privately held, valued at $1B, with $126M in funding across three rounds [^1]: